FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

 where \(|B|_{max}\) and \(|B|_{min}\) denote the maximum and minimum flux density inside a target cylinder with a radius of 62 mm (80\% of the coil radius) and a length of 72,5 mm (50\% of the coil length). \(h\) was calculated with and without shield by setting the shield conductivity to \(6 \times 10^7\) S/m (copper) and \(0\) S/m, respectively.

 Electric fields and complex current densities in the coil were calculated with the module 'electric currents', employing the frequency domain solver with the constitutive equations

 .

 The geometry of the coil and shield was essentially the same as for the calculation of the eddy currents.
-However, the assembly was enclosed by a grounded cylindrical shell representing the bore shield which, in the real system, is located between the RF coil and the gradient coils.
-Moreover, the body cylinder was replaced by a cylindrical, highly conducting surface with radius \(R_{b}\) and length \(L_{b}\), positioned coaxially with all other cylinders and centered symmetrically along the z axis (Fig. \ref{fig:shieldefficiency}).
+However, the assembly was enclosed by a grounded cylindrical shell representing the gradient shield which, in the real system, is located between the RF coil and the gradient coils.
+Moreover, the body cylinder was replaced by a 'body dummy', i.e. a cylindrical, highly conducting surface with radius \(R_{b}\) = 50 mm and length \(L_{b}\) = 295 mm, positioned coaxially with all other cylinders and centered symmetrically along the z axis (Fig. \ref{fig:shieldefficiency}).
 The interior of this cylinder was not meshed to reduce the number of elements.
 The formers of the shield and coil were simulated as hollow cylinders with an effective \(\epsilon_{r}\) of 1.5, corresponding to the used PET material.
 This value was chosen according to published data which lies in the range of 3 - 4 \cite{Yang2014, Konieczna2010} for pure PET and assuming a filling factor of approximately 50\%.
 The final mesh consisted of 310973 tetrahedral elements.

 To quantify the shielding effect, we defined a shielding factor $\xi$ as

 where \(|I|_{s}\) and \(|I|_{0}\) denote the EMI currents reaching the coil with and without shield, respectively. \(\xi\) can assume values between 0 and 1, 0 representing a completely dense (ideal) and 1 a totally ineffective shield, respectively.
 Both currents are obtained by integrating \textbf{J} over the coil surface.
 It should be noted that this setup does not consider the additional effect of RF coil segmentation and thus represents a worst case.